 Handling Holidays and Special Anniversaries with Grieving Children

-Holidays and special anniversaries can be very difficult for grieving children, especially during the first year.
-Holidays and anniversaries serve both as a reminder of the loss and of pleasant memories of the deceased.
-It is sometimes difficult for children to watch others enjoy the holiday when for them it just brings up the void they feel.
-Often, the anticipation of the holiday is worse than the holiday itself.
+Holidays and special anniversaries can be very difficult for grieving children, especially in the first year after a death.
+Holidays and anniversaries serve both as a reminder of the loss and of pleasant memories of the person who has died.

-It is important to let a bereaved child know in advance that he/she might experience some painful feelings during the holiday or anniversary.
-It is also helpful to plan in advance ways to make these events more tolerable.
-Holiday rituals that included the child's loved ones could be altered and new rituals developed.
+Let a bereaved child know in advance that he/she might experience some painful feelings during the holiday or anniversary.
+Planning in advance can make these events more tolerable.

 Mother’s and Father’s Day can be particularly difficult for a child who has lost a parent.
-He'she may choose a “substitute mother” to take to a Mother’s Day celebration, for example.
-They also may choose to commemorate their loss by visiting the cemetery or visiting a special place where they have positive memories of their parent.
+A child may decide to take a “substitute mother” to a Mother’s Day banquet or a "substitute father" to a father-daughter dance, for example.

-As the first anniversary of the death approaches, children often find themselves reliving very intensely the last days of their loved one’s life.
-Children often need extra reassurance and support during this anniversary.
-It is also important that the adults in their life share their own feelings about the anniversary and memories about the deceased.
+As the first anniversary of a parent's death approaches, children often find themselves reliving very intensely the last days of their loved one’s life.
+They might need extra reassurance and support.